mialkin/docs/unix/macos/macos.md

 echo "$PATH" | tr ':' '\n'
 ```

-Add path if it's not there:
+Add the path if it's not there:

 ```bash
 echo 'export PATH="/usr/local/bin:$PATH"' >> ~/.zshrc